Where to buy a used car

 It's safe to say that the CR-V has been a global success and took the world by storm.
 This SUV comes well equipped and kitted out with some of the best tech, so you'd be bagging yourself a deal if you got yourself a second hand one of these.
 It's practical and savvy, to say the least, so it's definitely worth a look.

 The Nissan Leaf is well worth a look at if you're after a second-hand car that can handle long journeys as well as making the driving experience comfortable and enjoyable.
 If we could give you just one top tip when it comes to buying the Leaf it would be a good idea to keep an eye out for those models that have an optional onboard charger, which can keep your car recharge your battery in just four hours rather than twelve.

 The best way to pay for a used car

 So when you've done your research and found a used car that you'd like, the next thing that you'll probably be thinking about is organising a payment method.

 When the time comes for you to hand over your payment, it's probably not a good idea to hand over your hard-earned cash.
 Handing over cash can be quite risky.
 Paying by credit card is much better.
 This is because paying by credit card can offer you a lot of protection than just paying by cash.

 Things to watch out for when buying a used car

-Your emotions may take over when you’re looking at buying a new used car, so you might miss things in the heat of the moment.
-To help you find the right deal, here are some of our key things that we recommend that you look out for when buying a used car.
+Your emotions may take over when you're looking at buying a new used car, so you might miss things in the heat of the moment.
+To help you find the right deal, here are some of the key things that we recommend that you look out for when buying a used car.